Chadoud/Visual-Detection-with-RasberryPi/README.md

 python3 get_chat_id.py
 ```

 Look for the chat object inside the message object in the JSON response.
-The id field within the chat object is your chat_id and keep it for later.
+The id field within the chat object is your chat_id.

+Keep your YOUR_BOT_TOKEN and YOUR_CHAT_ID for the adaptation of the main "py_guard.py" file.

 ### 5. Download Model Files